The Golden Ratio Proximal ADMM with Norm Independent Step-Sizes for Separable Convex Optimization: Conclusion

 \section{Conclusion}

-We presented two practical step-size strategies for \algref{eq:GrpADMM}{GrpADMM} to solve separable convex problems of the form \eqref{eq:model}.
-In the first rule, the primal steps are iteration-wise decaying, which removes the need to estimate $\|A\|$.
-This step-size sequence converges to a positive limit, and using this crucial fact, we prove global convergence of the iterates.
-Next, we modified the proximal terms in the $ w$-update of \algref{eq:GrpADMM}{GrpADMM}, and this modification allowed us to propose an eventually increasing step-size strategy and proved the global convergence of the algorithm.
-Numerical experiments on LASSO, image denoising, image deblurring, and optimal transport problems corroborate the effectiveness of the proposed strategies.
-As a future direction, a natural next step is to extend the strategies of Algorithm~\ref{alg:1} and Algorithm~\ref{alg:2} to the broader class of separable optimization problems studied in \cite{yin2024golden}.
+We presented two practical step-size strategies for \ref{eq:GrpADMM} to solve separable convex problems of the form \eqref{eq:model}.
+In the first strategy, the primal steps were iteratively decaying, eliminating the need to estimate $\|A\|$.
+This step-size sequence converges to a positive limit, and using this crucial fact, we proved global convergence of the iterates.
+Furthermore, we modified the proximal terms in the $w$-update of \ref{eq:GrpADMM}, which enabled us to propose an eventually increasing step-size strategy and to prove the algorithm's global convergence.
+Numerical experiments on LASSO signal recovery, image deblurring, optimal transport problems, and graph-fused regression problems on large real datasets demonstrate that the proposed methods are effective and competitive in practice.